valferon/kule/README.md

-Simple REST Interface for MongoDB built with Bottle.
+Simple REST Interface for MongoDB.

 Work in progress.